 Be sure to go by used car interest rates.
 When you refinance, that's the rate you're likely to pay, even if you have a new car loan now.

 You can use an online auto loan calculator to estimate how much a refinance will save you.

 Applying for an Auto Refinance Loan

 If refinancing still seems to make sense after running your calculations, it's time to dig into all of the details.

 Question the banks that you're considering about any fees that you'll be expected to pay.
 A small fee to transfer the title and re-register the vehicle is to be expected, but some banks may also tack on a processing fee.

-- Ask if there is a pre-payment penalty built into the loan.
-Avoid this because it will penalize you for paying off your loan early.
+Also, ask if there is a pre-payment penalty built into the loan.
+If so, avoid it—it will penalize you for paying off your loan early.

 Once you've compared all of your options, submit your loan application to the bank with the best deal.

 Final Tips for Auto Loan Refinancing

 Most banks will only refinance auto loans from other banks.
 Don't be surprised if your current bank turns you down.